interdroid/interdroid-swan-tools/README.txt

   http://interdroid.net

-The latest ContextDroid source repository tree is accessible through Git at:
+The latest SWAN source repository tree is accessible through Git at:

-git@github.com:interdroid/ContextDroid.git
+git@github.com:interdroid/interdroid-swan.git

-You can send bug reports, feature requests, cries for help, or descriptions of interesting way in which you have used this project to: palmer at cs.vu.nl
+You can send bug reports, feature requests, cries for help, or descriptions of interesting way in which you have used this project to: palmer at cs.vu.nl and rkemp at cs.vu.nl

 Legal stuff:
 ------------